 The Compensation Committee retains an independent compensation consultant to advise on relevant market practices and specific compensation programs.
 A representative of the compensation consultant attended meetings of the Compensation Committee, as requested, and communicated with the Chair of the Compensation Committee.
-Frederic W. Cook & Co., Inc. served as the Compensation Committee's compensation consultant from May 2015 to September 2021.
-Commencing September 2021, Aon's Human Capital Solutions practice, a division of Aon PLC (otherwise known as McLagan), has served as the Compensation Committee's compensation consultant.
+Aon's Human Capital Solutions practice, a division of Aon PLC (otherwise known as McLagan), serves as the Compensation Committee's compensation consultant.
 The compensation consultants have provided the following services, among other things:

-- assisting in developing a peer group of companies for benchmarking director and executive compensation; - providing market-relevant information as to the composition of director and executive compensation; - providing views on the reasonableness of amounts and forms of director and executive compensation; - assisting the Compensation Committee with incentive plan design decisions; - · providing guidance on regulatory changes; and - reviewing drafts and commenting on the Compensation Discussion and Analysis and related compensation tables for the proxy statement.
+- · assisting in developing a peer group of companies for benchmarking director and executive compensation; - providing market-relevant information as to the composition of director and executive compensation; - providing views on the reasonableness of amounts and forms of director and executive compensation; - assisting the Compensation Committee with incentive plan design decisions; - providing guidance on regulatory changes; and - reviewing drafts and commenting on the Compensation Discussion and Analysis and related compensation tables for the proxy statement.

 From time to time, but no less than annually, the Compensation Committee considers the independence of the Compensation Consultant in light of SEC rules and NASDAQ listing standards.
-At this time, the Compensation Committee has concluded there is no conflict of interest with regard to either of the compensation consultants.
+At this time, the Compensation Committee has concluded there is no conflict of interest with regard to the compensation consultant.